-- 12.7.
-Any member of staff or volunteer who does not feel confident to raise their concerns with the executive headteacher, head of school or chair of governors should contact the LADO directly on 01603 223693.
-Further national guidance can be found at: Advice-on-whistleblowing.
-The MSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00am to 8:00pm, Monday to Friday or via email: help@nspcc.org.uk. - 12.8.
+- 12.8.
+Any member of staff or volunteer who does not feel confident to raise their concerns with the executive headteacher, head of school or chair of governors should contact the LADO directly via email to lado@norfolk.gov.uk - 12.9.
+Further information and guidance documents in relation to the LADO process, forms, leaflets and the Allegations against Persons who Work/Volunteer with Children Procedures are found on the Norfolk Safeguarding Children Partnership website.
+Further national guidance can be found at: Advice on whistleblowing.
+The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 line is available from 8:00am to 8:00pm, Monday to Friday or via email: help@nspcc.org.uk. - 12.10.
 The Federation has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person.
 If these circumstances arise in relation to a member of staff at our schools, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR.
+The Federation must also consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency) if a teacher is dismissed or the setting ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first.